Sanix-Darker/sanixdk.xyz/content/index.md

 I am a Backend Engineer, electronic geek and an Otaku.

-Most of the time, just trying to solve interesting problems, explore tech stuffs.
+Most of the time, just trying to solve interesting problems and exploring tech stuffs.

-## CURRENTLY WORKING AND MAINTAINING :
+## CURRENTLY WORKING AND MAINTAINING

 - [gitMark](https://github.com/Sanix-Darker/gitmark) : Bookmark comments from any git hub (gitlab,github,bitbucket, sourcehut...).